V-Sekai/manuals/prototypes/20230908-bendable-screen-generative-assistant.md

 ## The Strategy

-The proposed strategy is to focus on using GGML, excluding Python.
-This approach will require a deep understanding of GGML and its applications in creating interactive and responsive AI.
+The proposed strategy is to focus solely on voice interactions and a speech-to-text interface using GGML, excluding Python.
+This approach will require a deep understanding of GGML and its applications in creating interactive and responsive AI that can effectively process and respond to voice commands.

 ## The Upside